Tandysony/ES6-with-Real-World-Applications/Built-ins/26-proxies.md

 See that?!?
 A `weight` property was added to the proxy object, and when it was later retrieved, **it displayed a log message**!

 So some functionality of proxy objects may seem similar to existing ES5 getter/setter methods.
 But with proxies, you do not need to initialize the object with getters/setters for each property when the object is initialized.

+## Proxies Recap

+A proxy object sits between _a real object_ and _the calling code_.
+The _calling code_ **interacts with the proxy** instead of the real object.
+To create a proxy:

+* use the `new Proxy()` constructor

+  * pass the object being proxied as the first item
+  * the second object is a handler object

+* the handler object is made up of 1 of [13 different "traps"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler)
+* a trap is a function that will intercept calls to properties let you run code
+* if a trap is not defined, the default behavior is sent to the target object

+`Proxies are a powerful new way to create and manage the interactions between objects.`